-Jon’s recent artwork spans mixed media, watercolor, and digital illustration.
-His work spans from abstract landscapes and portraits expressing spiritual themes to digital illustrations featuring simple geometry and ambiguous spatial relationships with his artistic sense of color and composition underly all of his work.
+Jon’s recent artwork includes mixed media, watercolor, print making, photography and digital illustration.
+His work spans from abstract landscapes and portraits expressing spiritual themes to digital illustrations featuring simple geometry and ambiguous spatial relationships.
+His artistic sense of color and composition underly all of his work.
 Jon also creates colorful and dramatic montages that incorporate photography from his various travels.

 So Bjornson, what do you do?
 Mostly, I tell people I’m a graphic designer; my wife refers to me as an artist.
 To potential clients, I say I’m a brand consultant.
 Frankly, I like the universality of the term “creative professional.”
 I’m also a dad, husband, and ice hockey nut.

 Where do you work?
 I work in paradise—a 600-square-foot studio in my backyard that I collaboratively designed with an architect friend of mine.
 Short commute, flexible hours, great view.

 Nice.
 How’d you swing that?
 With help from family and friends, I decided to simplify life so I could be around to watch my kids grow up.
 With that in mind, I built the studio in 2010.